-It should be noted that while white chocolate contains very little theobromine per ounce, your dog can still get sick from the sugar and fat content as well as the caffeine, so you shouldn’t feed any chocolate to your canine friend.
+It should be noted that while white chocolate contains very little methylxanthine per ounce, your dog can still get sick from the sugar and fat content, so you shouldn’t feed any chocolate to your canine friend.

 How your dog’s weight plays a role

 Chocolate is toxic for your dog no matter what.
+You should always consult with your veterinarian if your dog has consumed chocolate.
 However, your dog’s weight is also an important factor to consider along with the type and amount of chocolate eaten.
 For example, a 10-pound dog that eats a smaller amount of dark chocolate may experience more severe signs compared to a 50-pound dog who eats the same amount.

 Other toxic additives found in chocolate

 In addition to the chocolate itself, other ingredients that can be found in chocolate bars and other goodies – like raisins, walnuts, macadamia nuts, and caffeine – are also toxic to dogs, so it’s a good idea to always be cautious whenever you’re consuming any chocolate treat within close proximity to your dog.

 For cat lovers